-The eMondlo water treatment works has been refurbished and upgraded to supply 12MI/day, but the water demand has grown from 8MI/day in 2000 to 16 MI/day currently.
+The eMondlo water treatment works has been refurbished and upgraded to supply 12Ml/day, but the water demand has grown from 8Ml/day in 2000 to 16 Ml/day currently.
 With the refurbishment completed there is still a shortfall of 4 Ml/day.
 The existing rising main line from Mvunyane Dam to eMondlo Water Treatment works can furthermore only supply 12 Ml/day.

 The above issues will all be addressed with the bulk services implementation through the Hlahlindlela Regional Scheme.
 In future water will be supplied from Klipfontein Dam to Vryheid Water Treatment works.
 Water will then be pumped from the Vryheid Water Treatment works to Hlahlindlela (including eMondlo Township).
+A regional water supply assessment will however first be done during 2015 before water can be supplied to eMondlo area.

-The funding available to implement the Hlahlindlela Regional water supply is not adequate, but ZDM has reviewed the annual budget allocation for this scheme to fast-track the implementation of bulk services.
+The funding available to implement the Hlahlindlela Regional water supply is not adequate, but ZDM is reviewing the annual budget allocation for this scheme to fast-track the implementation of bulk services.
 The estimated cost to implement the water supply from Klipfontein Dam to eMondlo is well over the R200M.